Primary

 Position the bench so the bar path travels over your lower chest/upper abs area.
 Grip shoulder-width or slightly narrower with elbows tucked close to your body as you lower.
 Press straight up along the fixed path, squeezing your triceps at lockout.

-Want Smith Machine Close Grip Press in your program?
+See where Smith Machine Close Grip Press fits in your weekly plan

 Set bench under Smith machine bar.